GKIAN/LAC-GRTM/README.md

 - `source_moment_tensor` (if it exists): the six independent tensor components (i.e., $m_{xx}, m_{yy}, m_{zz}, m_{xy}, m_{yz}, m_{xz}$ in order) of moment source.
 This value is effective only when `source_type` is `moment`.
 - `source_fault_angle` (if it exists): the three focal mechanism components (i.e. dip, rake and strike angles in order) of earthquake fault source.
 This value is effective only when `source_type` is `angle`.
 - `source_vibrate_intensity`: the intensity of source vibration.
 This value is the force strength $F_0$ for force source or the scalar seismic moment $M_0$ for moment source (earthquake fault source will be transfered into moment source during the waveform calculation).
 - `source_wavelet_type`: the type of source wavelet.
-At present, only four options (`Ricker`, `Green`, `green` and `GReen`) are acceptable for this value.
+At present, only five options (`Ricker`, `Green`, `green`, `GReen`, and `File`) are acceptable for this value.
 These options will be further explained in the following text.
 - `source_wavelet_time`: the time parameter of source wavelet.
 This value is the time shift $t_0$ for `Ricker`-type wavelet, or its reciprocal is the truncated frequency $f_t$ for `GReen`-type wavelet.
 Besides, this value is invalid for other wavelet types.
 - `source_wavelet_frequency`: the frequency parameter of source wavelet.
 This value is the dominant frequency $f_m$ for `Ricker`-type wavelet or the declining frequency $f_d$ for `Green`-type wavelet.
 Besides, this value is invalid for other wavelet types.
+- `source_wavelet_file`: the input/output file of source wavelet waveform.
+If `source_wavelet_type` is `File`, this file must exists and will be read to be the source wavelet; otherwise, if `check_wavelet` is `T`, this file will be filled (overwritten) with the source wavelet used by the calculator; otherwise, this value is invalid.
-- `source_rise_time`: the source-raising time.
+- `source_wake_time`: the source-wakeup time.
 At the time of this value, the source will be excited.

 There is an example for the implementation of PTAM in the following figure.
 In the wavenumber range $[k_c, k_l]$, PTAM will need to seek for 10 peak and trough points to approximately evaluate the value of wavenumber integration.
 If no enough peak and trough points in this wavenumber range, PTAM will obtain an inaccurate waveform for the current calculation, and the calculator will report a result-not-reliable warning.